mollzilla/image_search_post_send/README.md

 While starting to implement Redux, thought that a more interesting option would have been injecting the fetched data to the graphql data layer via a custom plugin, but redux would be a good exerise of implementation.
 Could do both in the future?

+Before setting up Redux, decided to test API.
+Proved a good idea since the data returned was intrincate.
+Had to use a regular expression to bypass a legacy encoded &.

+Undecided on using thumbnail or url, since thumbnail won't display the gif, but image will have trouble adjusting to style.

+Contemplated images coming from galleries

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Quick start